 - Y-axis: It represents the amount of data received from server to client (in bytes/KB/MB)

 The graph line shows how much amount of data is sent by the server in per-second intervals.
 As I explained in the graph’s purpose section using a throughput graph you can get an idea of network bandwidth issues (if any).
 A flat throughput graph with an increase in network latency and user load shows an issue in network bandwidth.
 Apart from this if throughput scales downward as time progresses and the number of users (load) increases, this indicates that the possible bottleneck is at the server end.
 In that case, you need to merge the throughput graph with the error, user and response time graphs to identify the exact bottleneck.

 Merging of Throughput graph with others:

-Another scenario is when throughput becomes flat while increasing number of users then it may lead to the bandwidth issue.
-To confirm bandwidth issue you need to merge the throughput graph with Latency.
+Another scenario is when throughput becomes flat while increasing the number of users then it may lead to the bandwidth issue.
+To confirm the bandwidth issue you need to merge the throughput graph with Latency.

 Remember: Before making any conclusion, you should properly investigate the root cause of the performance bug by referring to all the related analysis graphs.